Granthik1/heart-disease-prediction-app/README.md

 # Heart Disease Prediction App

+The project is developed utilizing Machine
-A Heart disease prediction Web App to predict whether a person has heart disease or not.
+Learning with Logistic Regression.
+The application allows users to input relevant details related to their heart, and the model predicts whether the person has heart diseases or not.

 # Website Link
 You can access the web app from the link :